Last updated on November 25, 2025

 #1.
 Sylvan Library

-Green tends to have plenty of ways to recover life, so paying four life to keep a card every now and then isn’t bad at all.
+Green tends to have plenty of ways to recover life, so paying 4 life to keep a card every now and then isn’t bad at all.
+This is the best card draw spell in green.

 Best Green Enchantments Payoffs

-There’s plenty of EDH enchantment decks out there.
-Go-Shintai of Life's Origin is arguably one of the best commanders for this theme, but Tatsunari, Toad Rider and Tuvasa the Sunlit are close seconds.
+There are plenty of EDH enchantment decks out there.
+Go-Shintai of Life's Origin is arguably one of the best commanders for this theme, but Tatsunari, Toad Rider and Tuvasa the Sunlit are close.

-A funny thing about green enchantment synergy is that a lot of cards that work well with them are other green enchantments.
-Enchantress's Presence, Sterling Grove, Sanctum Weaver, and Eidolon of Blossoms are all incredible payoffs for a deck focused on green enchantments, and they’re green enchantments themselves.
+A funny thing about green enchantment synergy is that a lot of cards that work well with them are other green enchantments, and also white enchantments and Selesnya enchantment.
+Enchantress's Presence, Sterling Grove, Sanctum Weaver, and Eidolon of Blossoms are all incredible payoffs for a deck focused on green enchantments, and they're green enchantments themselves.

 Wrap Up